-- 1. Turn the transmitter off.

-- 2. Hold both MENU and SET.

-- 3. Turn the transmitter on.

-- 4. Release MENU and SET.
-The transmitter LED will blink red.

-- 5. Press SET to clear settings.
+- 1. Turn the transmitter off. - 2.
+Hold both MENU and SET. - 3.
+Turn the transmitter on. - 4.
+Release MENU and SET.
+The transmitter LED will blink red. - 5.
+Press MENU seven (7) times.
+The transmitter LED will blink red eight (8) times repeatedly. - 6.
+Press SET to clear settings.
 The LED will turn solid green and the transmitter is restored to default.

 VXL-3s Setup Programming (Calibrating your ESC and transmitter) Read through all of the programming steps before you begin.
 If you get lost during programming or receive unexpected results, simply unplug the battery, wait a few seconds, plug the battery back in, and start over.
+If you have guestions or need technical assistance, contact Traxxas at 1-888-TRAXXAS (1-888-872-9927).

 - 1. Connect a fully charged battery pack to the VXL-3s. - 2.
-Turn on the transmitter (with the throttle at neutral). - 3.
+Turn on the transmitter (with the throttle at neutral).
+(A - 3.
 Press and hold the EZ-Set button (A).
 The LED will first turn green and then red.
-Release the EZ-Set button. - 4.
-When the LED blinks RED ONCE, pull the throttle trigger to the full throttle position and hold it there (B). - 5.
-When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - 6.
+Release the EZ-Set button.

+- 5. When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - 6.
 When the LED blinks GREEN ONCE, programming is complete.
 The LED will then shine green or red (depending on Low-Voltage Detection setting), indicating the VXL-3s is on and at neutral (D).